fedcloud-eu/vault-doc/docs/vault.rst

 Using Secret management service via Vault's GUI and client
 ==========================================================

-Although using Secret management service via FedCloud client is strongly recommended, the service is fully compatible with Vault and can be used via the web-based GUI or Vault's native client tool and libraries.
+Although using Secret management service via `FedCloud client <https://fedcloudclient.fedcloud.eu/>`_ is strongly recommended, the service is fully compatible with `Hashicorp’s Vault <https://www.vaultproject.io/>`_ and can be used via the web-based GUI or Vault's native client tool and libraries.
 The native client tool is more complicated but it has some functionalities not offered by FedCloud client, e.g. token renew.
 The compatibility also enable integration of existing services and applications that are already using Vault, to the Secret management service.